Titan Stadium (Cal State Fullerton): Other teams and events

 Titan Stadium was one of the hosts of the Los Angeles Salsa, a former professional soccer team in the now defunct American Professional Soccer League between 1993 and 1994.
 The Los Angeles Galaxy used the field as their home ground during their run to the 2001 Lamar Hunt U.S. Open Cup.
 In addition to professional soccer, NCAA Tournament games were also hosted in 1994, 1996, 1998, and 2005.
 The United States men's national soccer team has used Titan Stadium to host international soccer matches as well.

 In addition to being a soccer stadium, Titan Stadium has been featured in television programs and commercials due to its proximity to Los Angeles.
 The UCLA Bruins have previously used the stadium as a practice field for their football program, once again bringing the sport to the CSUF Titans campus.

 The Los Angeles Blues soccer team of USL Pro also played their home games at Titan Stadium.

-The Angel City FC soccer team of National Women's Soccer League will play their home games at Titan Stadium during the 2022 NWSL Challenge Cup.
+Angel City FC of National Women's Soccer League played their home games at Titan Stadium during the 2022 NWSL Challenge Cup.